 Family law is a fast-growing practice at 9 Gough Square, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.

-The set is relatively large, containing 72 tenants, of whom seven are silks.
+The set is relatively large, containing over 70 tenants, of whom eight are silks.
 A third of members are able to take direct access instructions.
 Barristers at 9 Gough Square usually work between 60-69 hours a week, an above average number at the bar.
 Outside of these long hours however, they benefit from a vibrant social life, where there is “always someone to go to the pub with on a Friday!”
 An insider tells us “there is a strong junior end developing who socialise together”.
 They add that “there is a penchant for karaoke and a night out”.

 Culture is a strong point.
 As one respondent to the Legal Cheek Junior Barrister Survey put it: “The support in chambers is one of the most attractive things about 9 Gough Square.”
 Incoming rookies are “given the mobile number of an overwhelming number of members and encouraged to call whenever” help is needed.
 This respondent also tells us they did “regularly” use this resource.